meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_55_DatabaseQueriesUsingPowerBI.md

 ## IoTStartRelativeWindow.pbit: Relative time windows, time zone selection and Power BI dynamic M parameter support ##

 This template uses the following parameters.
-You have to provide the according vaules when you open the template the first time.
+You have to provide the according values when you open the template the first time.

 | Parameter | Value | Comment |
 | :---      | :---  | :---    |